chaotictoejam/VANETTutorials/README.md

 You can watch the video here: https://youtu.be/mGvhbrw05sQ

+### An Overview of OMNET++

+In this video, we are going to review OMNET++.
+Specifically, we will learn how OMNET++ works and how .ned files and .ini work together.

+You can watch the video here: https://youtu.be/mGvhbrw05sQ

 ### How to Make Mobile Hosts Communicate Wirelessly in OMNET++

 In this video, we are going to learn how to set up a simulation where the mobile hosts communicate with each other wirelessly.
 This will be done using INET's standard host in OMNET++.
 You will learn how to make two hosts communicate with each other wirelessly, use INET's visualizer, and make your host move.